Skip to main content

 Summary

 This dataset provides attributed geospatial and tabular information for identifying and querying flight lines of interest for the Airborne Visible InfraRed Imaging Spectrometer-Classic (AVIRIS-C) and Airborne Visible InfraRed Imaging Spectrometer-Next Generation (AVIRIS-NG) Facility Instrument collections.
-It includes an attributed shapefile containing polygon representation of individual flights lines for all years and separate KMZ files for each year which allows users to visualize and query flight line locations using Geographic Information System (GIS) software.
+It includes attributed shapefile and GeoJSON files containing polygon representation of individual flights lines for all years and separate KMZ files for each year.
+These files allow users to visualize and query flight line locations using Geographic Information System (GIS) software.
 Tables of AVIRIS-C and AVIRIS-NG flight lines with attributed information include dates, bounding coordinates, site names, investigators involved, flight attributes, associated campaigns, and corresponding file names for associated L1B (radiance) and L2 (reflectance) files in the AVIRIS-C and AVIRIS-NG Facility Instrument Collections.
 Tabular information is also provided in comma-separated values (CSV) format.

 The main objective of the AVIRIS project is to identify, measure, and monitor constituents of the Earth's surface and atmosphere based on molecular absorption and particle scattering signatures.
 Research with AVIRIS data is predominantly focused on understanding processes related to the global environment and climate change.